Updated: Aug 15, 2021

 One Extreme.
 You talk too much about you and your company.

-Where your located
+Where you're located

-How what you do, helps them
+How what-your-group-does, helps them

 Then Go Deep with the stakeholders.